JonathanR33/zfish-calorimetry/README.md

 # Heat oscillations driven by the embryonic cell cycle arise from the energetic costs of signaling
-This repository contains all experimental data and programs for the analysis found in "Heat oscillations driven by the embryonic cell cycle arise from the energetic costs of signaling" by Jonathan Rodenfels, Jonathon Howard and Karla m Neugebauer.
+This repository contains teh calorimetry data and programs for the analysis found in "Heat oscillations driven by the embryonic cell cycle arise from the energetic costs of signaling" by Jonathan Rodenfels, Jonathon Howard and Karla M Neugebauer.

 An index for the structure of this repository is given below.